kearutherford/BerkeleyForestsAnalytics/README.md

 Specifically, the function weights the fuel load estimates by the length of the line transect actually sampled (i.e., the slope-corrected transect length).
-See [Slope-corrected transect length](#slope-backround) in “Background information for surface and ground fuel load calculations” and [Weighted equations](#weighted-backround) section in “Background information for further data summarization” below for further details on why and how estimates should be weighted by the line transect length.
+See [Slope-corrected transect length](#slope-background) in “Background information for surface and ground fuel load calculations” and [Weighted equations](#weighted-background) section in “Background information for further data summarization” below for further details on why and how estimates should be weighted by the line transect length.